SlapOS/slapos/software/apache-frontend/README.apache_frontend.txt

 "url" is a mandatory parameter.
 Example: http://mybackend.com/myresource

-cache
+enable_cache
 ~~~~~
 Specify if slave instance should use a varnish / stunnel to connect to backend.
 Possible values: "true", "false".
-"cache" is an optional parameter.
+"enable_cache" is an optional parameter.
 Defaults to "false".
 Example: true

 type